mahavedalla/mahavedalla/docs/questions/puja/whether-the-buddha-making-offerings-to-gods.md

-# Whether the Buddha making offerings to gods?
+Question: Whether the Buddha making offerings to gods?
 Answer in Brief: -
  Category: Pūja
 Sutta References: AN 4.61